Wednesday, August 29, 2012

 --- 000 ---

-The Marais is also know for its Jewish community - a very interesting, kind of happening place.
+The Marais is also known for its Jewish community—a very cool Arrondissement.

 One sees wealthy Jews and poor Jews walking around amongst the tourists, whom they are pretty skilled at ignoring.
-They also share the streets and businesses with brown people of undetermined origin.
+They also share the streets and businesses with people of all colours and undetermined origins.

 never before have I seen Hasidic hawkers

-I had my first Jewish beer - a Maccabee - at the King Falaffel Palace in the 4th Arrondisement.
+I had my first-ever Jewish beer—a Maccabee—at the King Falafel Palace in the 4th Arrondissement.

-We were seated by a multilingual Indian who reminded Joanne of Dev Patel (Slum Dog Millionaire, The Best Exotic Marigold Hotel), and we were served by a busy blonde French woman.
+We were seated by a multilingual Indian who reminded Joanne of Dev Patel (Slum Dog Millionaire, The Best Exotic Marigold Hotel), and then served by a very busy blonde French woman.

 PARIS IS A PLACE OF COLOUR